Termino Hotel API (1.2)

 Termino endpoints

-Endpoints on Termino side are called from PMS/CM system and mostly used to push data changes.
 If unsuccessful response is returned, the request has to be repeated until it is successfully delivered to Termino.

 Occupations (push)

 Synchronization of changed reservations on the hotel side.
+Usage:

 • Partner changes Slevomat reservation in their system and this endpoint is called to update the reservation in Termino/Slevomat